petterhoel/blog/src/content/blog/read-and-register-dotnet-configuration.md

 ---
 title: "Read and register .Net configuration"
-date: 2021-09-04
+published: 2021-09-04
 description: How to read and register configuration on app startup in .Net and use it with Dependency Injection later on 😻
 author: Petter
 ---
 # How ro read and register configuration on app startup in .Net

 This is a task that I seldom do.
 It is usually only done at the start of a project or when adding subtansial features.
 And I always have to look it up.

 In the standard webapp-template for .Net, the configuration class is injected into the `Startup.cs` file.
 However, some projects live quite well without `Startup.cs`.
 Think worker services or the new slim and hip new style of top level `Program.cs`.
 We will see how to get a hold of configuration, read the content into classes and register them with the Dependency Injection Engine in .Net.
 We will also see it in use.

 Our example is a very useful 🐱-based background service.

 Consider the following configuration, rather crutial info we need to run our application.
 ```json
 // appsettings.json
 {